 The opposition has said that it would close the Lynas plant if it wins the election, but Lynas says the plant is safe, and the government wants it kept open.
 “They have done research and know if it is good or not,” says Mohamad Abd Karim, a government supporter, speaking after evening prayers at the main mosque in Kuantan.

-Saravanah Anthony, manager of the De Rhu resort on the popular Balok beach outside Kuantan, says that the opening of the rare earths plant has not put tourists off visiting.
+Saravanah Anthony, manager of the De Rhu resort on the popular Balok beach outside Kuantan, says that the opening of the rare earths plant has not deterred tourists from visiting.
 “There hasn’t been any impact, we don’t see any difference in numbers,” he says.

 Whether or not the rare earths issue motivates voters outside the Kuantan region remains hard to gauge.
 But across Malaysia, economic issues are likely to play strongly in the minds of voters.